dekellum/olio/README.md

 * The _mem_ module includes a `MemHandle` supporting prioritized concurrent memory access advice (e.g. madvise (2) on unix).

+## Minimum supported rust version (MSRV)

+1.32.0

+The project will fail fast on any lower rustc (via a build.rs version check) and is also CI tested on this version.

 ## License

 This project is dual licensed under either of following: